-Before we dive into how to upload your course content, create your sales page, and set up your payment gateway, let’s start from the beginning of your course creation process: creating your courses homepage.
+Before we dive into how to upload your course content, create your sales page, and set up your payment gateway, let’s start from the beginning of your course creation process: creating your homepage.

-Connecting your Website to Teachable
+Connecting your website to Teachable

 As an online business owner, chances are you have a core business you’ve developed over the last few years and a website you’ve dedicated hours to building.
 Now, you want to expand your business with online courses.

 If that sounds like you, keep reading.

 To illustrate the steps involved in building your homepage, we’ve created an example we’re calling Teachabrand—a made-up brand consulting business.
 Using this example, we’ll show you how an established brand should set up a homepage.

 Let’s assume the creators of Teachabrand already created a main brand website (teachabrand.com).
 They hired website designers and developers to build it for them, and it’s the page with which most of their audience are already familiar.
 The Teachabrand team wants their consulting work to remain the focus of their website.
 So, instead of confusing their consulting clients by creating another website, they set up a custom subdomain: courses.teachabrand.com.
 Here, they can host the online courses portion of their business.

 Here’s how to set up and connect a custom subdomain:

 If you don’t want to create your own custom subdomain, Teachable offers a standard subdomain (example.teachable.com) to all members for free.
 If you want to connect a custom root domain (like teachabrand.com) directly to your school, here are more advanced steps to guide you through the process.